Last updated: 16 October 2020 at 10.05am

-It is unclear if people with diabetes are at increased risk of getting coronavirus, but if you get infected you are more at risk of serious complications.
+It is unclear if people with diabetes are at increased risk of getting COVID-19 (coronavirus), but if you get infected you are more at risk of serious complications.

 If you are over 70, you are considered to be extremely vulnerable and should follow our advice on cocooning.

 If you're working, check with your employer to make sure that safe work practices are in place.
 You can continue to work unless your treating specialist recommends otherwise.

 The Citizens Information website has more information on your employment rights during COVID-19 restrictions.

 Avoid unnecessary visits to: